UndefinedCreation/UndefinedAPI/README.md

 # **UndefinedAPI**

-UndefinedAPI is a papermc api to make the life of develepers easier.
-This is a multi use libary from small util classes to a GUI manager.
+UndefinedAPI is a papermc api to make the life of developers easier.
+This is a multi use library from small util classes to a GUI manager.

 # Imports